AstronautLab/astronaut-lab-landing-page/README.md

 # Astronaut Lab

-A basic landing page to give us a web presence, build on [React Static](https://github.com/nozzle/react-static) Shall we start a pool on how many hits this site gets in a whole year?!
+A basic landing page to give us a web presence, built on [React Static](https://github.com/nozzle/react-static).
+Shall we start a pool on how many hits this site gets in a whole year?!

 ### Deployment

-Pushes to the `master` branch will be built and deployed by [Netlify](https://netlify.com)
+The `master` branch is automatically deployed to [Netlify](https://netlify.com)

 ### Development